-End of Required Documentation for Project Proposal
+End of Step One Project Proposal

-STEP TWO - ON SITE FIELD VISIT (QUALIFYING PROJECTS ONLY)
+STEP TWO - ON-SITE FIELD VISIT (QUALIFYING PROJECTS ONLY)

 Applicants submitting the most competitive Project Proposals will be further evaluated during an on-site field visit.
-At the site visit, applicants should be prepared to respond to project-specific questions including, but not limited to, the cost estimate, funding, site plan, site control, operations and maintenance, partnerships, community involvement, and any possible barriers to successful completion.
+At the site visit, applicants should be prepared to respond to project-specific questions including, but not limited to, the cost estimate, funding, site plan (including cross-section), site control, operations and maintenance, partnerships, community involvement, and any possible barriers to successful completion.